luapower/sock/socket2.md

 Get/set the global epoll fd (Linux).

-Epoll fds can be shared between threads and having a single epfd for all threads is more efficient for the kernel than having one epfd per thread.
+Epoll fds can be shared between OS threads and having a single epfd for all threads is more efficient for the kernel than having one epfd per thread.

 To share the epfd with another Lua state running on a different thread, get the epfd with `socket.epoll_fd()`, copy it over to the other state, then set it with `socket.epoll_fd(copied_epfd)`.